Bar-Maz/advent-of-code-2020/README.md

 # advent-of-code-2020
 Repository for my solutions to Advent of Code 2020 tasks.
-I realize that that some of approaches used here might not be optimal, but I'm not still in the process of learning python.
+I realize that that some of approaches used here might not be optimal, but I'm still in the process of learning python.

 # Progress:
 | Day                                            | Stars |